-A bachelor degree with a 2:1 (Hons) in English Literature or a related subject.
+A bachelor degree with a 2:1 (hons) in English literature, or a degree scheme that includes a significant proportion of English Literature content, or a related subject.

 English language requirements

 IELTS 6.5 overall, with no less than 6.0 in each component.
 For other English qualifications, read English language equivalent qualifications

 International students who do not meet the English language requirements for this programme may be able to study our postgraduate pre-sessional English course, to help improve your English language level.

 This pre-sessional course is designed with a progression route to your degree programme and you’ll learn academic English in the context of your subject area.
 To find out more, read Language for Arts and Humanities (6 weeks) and Language for Social Science and Arts: Arts and Humanities (10 weeks).

 If you need to study for longer than 10 weeks, read more about our postgraduate pre-sessional English course.

 We don’t have a final deadline for MA Applications, and we’ll consider your application right up until the start date of the programme.
 However, we encourage you to apply before the end of July if possible, to make arrangements such as securing funding, accommodation or visas.
 Module enrolment will take place online in early September, so if you apply after that point you may have a more limited choice of modules.